alirezarezaeikalat/mit-6.042/readMe.txt

 32. --Definition--: A --min-weight matching-- for G is a perfect matching for G with the minimum weight.

+33. --Usually-- when we talk of weighted matching, we talk about the perfect matching.

 34. Finding a min-weight or max-weight perfect matching is not a NP complete problem.
 However, it is really difficult to solve them.

+    [ATTENTION]
-    We solve another problem the every node has a --preferences--.
+    We solve another problem that every node has a --preferences--.

 35. --Definition--: Given a matching M, x and y form a --rogue-- couple if they prefer each other over their mate.